-Interview with a Lender: Tips on Buying Cars
+Interview with a Lender: Advice for Buying a Car

 So you’ve decided it’s time to buy a car, but where do you start?
 There is a lot more to buying a car besides the test drive.
 To help you navigate the car buying process I sat down with two expert auto lenders, Kim and Hayley, to get their advice and tips for how to buy a vehicle.